Azure/azure-quickstart-templates/sas-9.4m7-VA-MPP/README.md

 To determine the appropriate sizes of these resources, we recommend that you work with your SAS account team to form a hardware estimate and use the instance sizes from the hardware estimate.
 See [Best Practices for Using Microsoft Azure with SAS](https://communities.sas.com/t5/Administration-and-Deployment/Best-Practices-for-Using-Microsoft-Azure-with-SAS/m-p/676833#M19680) for more information.

+**Note:** While the Standard_B2ms VM size is available, it should only be used to create a deployment without a SAS installation (i.e. leave the SAS Depot Location parameter blank) for exploratory reasons.
+Using the Standard_B2ms size with a SAS installation will result in a failed deployment, as that size is too small to support SAS.

 <a name="architecture"></a>
 ## Architecture